Skip to content

 Is It Hard to Get Into Northwood University?
 Acceptance Rate & Requirements

-Based in Midland, Michigan, Northwood University admits a majority of applicants, with an acceptance rate of roughly 65%.
-The school reports a graduation rate of roughly 62%.
+Based in Midland, Michigan, Northwood University offers a realistic path to admission, with roughly 65% of applicants receiving an offer.
+The graduation rate is roughly 62%.

 Can I Afford It?